suparna-khamaru/suparna-khamaru/README.md

 - 🔭 I’m currently working on Apple's XCUITest in Swift language
 - 🌱 I’m currently learning Data structures and alogorithms in Swift
 - 👯 I’m looking to collaborate on Testing and Automation focussed towards web and mobile apps, configured to CI
-- 💬 Ask me about anything on software testing, automation testing and CI configurations for web and mobile test runs
+- 💬 Ask me about anything on software testing, automation testing and building test pipelines in CI for web and mobile test runs

 ### 📫 Connect with me:
 https://www.linkedin.com/in/suparnakhamaru/